Nong Khiaw - The Complete Guide

 Disclosure: This article contains affiliate links.
 We will earn a small commission from any purchases made through these links.

-How to get to and from Nong Khiaw?
+How to get to Nong Khiaw?

 It could have been worse though, the people in front of us were all sitting on beer crates rather than seats… it’s the gamble you take when travelling in Laos!